Extracts from Lars von Trier’s diary of the filming of The Idiots, my translation. Published in Danish by Gyldendal in 1998.

 25th of June.
 Ecstatic film joy!
 Yes, that probably covers it … We started by shooting the taxi scene, where Karen drives from Søllerød Inn out to Rockwool, however absurd that sounds.
 We couldn’t shoot these first days in chronological order, though we’d hoped to do the whole movie that way—not that that’s a Dogma rule at all.
 But we started with that scene, and it surpassed all expectations.
 The very important moment when Henrik and Stoffer have to leave the spazzing mode and become normal people and Karen’s reaction to it I thought turned out well.
 Since there wasn’t room for the cameraman in the car, I drove it, and the actors filmed each other in some of the shots.
 It worked well and it was a fun idea for them to film each other.

 Afterwards we went to the forest and shot a fantastic scene, which turned out totally Fellinian.
 I broke with the Dogma rule about not having any aesthetics and sprinted over to that part of my childhood’s forest… it’s a strange part, because I’ve used almost all the forests and streams and God knows what out here, but precisely this part of the forest, which I think of as the most poetic and almost Japanese part, I’ve never used.
 I naturally steered towards it, as I’d do on any ordinary walk, and it’s a tiny little pine wood with green grass on the ground, and we were blessed with a windy day.
-The scene was originally meant to be shot in sunshine, with Nana lying down sunning herself, so it only gets funnier when she asks for suntan lotion on a shitty grey day—it gets even more absurd to rub mayonnaise all over yourself and all that.
+The scene was originally meant to be shot in sunshine, with Nana lying down sunning herself, so it only gets funnier when she asks for suntan lotion on a shitty grey day—it gets even more absurd to rub mayonnaise all over yourself and so on.

-Then we tried to work a bit creatively with the sound for the first time, that’s to say we stuck the microphone in the treetops and got the wind in the treetops over lots of shots of the spazzers just walking around, so we don’t hear their real sound, just the treetops.
+Then we tried to work a bit creatively with the sound for the first time, that’s to say we stuck the microphone in the treetops and got the wind in the treetops over lots of shots of the spazzes just walking around, so we don’t hear their real sound, just the treetops.
 And it’s so so so over the top, an over-the-top cinematic cliché, which I’ve otherwise shied away from, but which suddenly, because we had to make the decision on the spot, became real and worked fucking brilliantly.
 Well, that’s what I think now, anyway, without having seen it.
 I was almost moved when Josephine and Jeppe touch each other while they’re spazzing.
 The funny thing about this film is that it only takes a milligram of love in some little corner, and you’re… and you break down in convulsive sobs.
 Maybe it’s just my brain that’s totally hyperactive, but that’s how I feel…

-It’s a film that’s a lot less calculating than Breaking, and yet far far far far more calculating.
+It’s a film that’s a lot less calculating than Breaking the Waves, and yet far far far far more calculating.
 Well, that might be hard to understand, not more calculating, but much more… I don’t know… allowing yourself to go on an effect-picnic with many many nods to Widerberg and Truffaut and Tarkovsky and blah blah blah.
 But it was fucking beautiful, and… when I was filming there I cried and on the way home I cried too, the soft little man in his stupid giant mobile home listening to the Spice Girls.
 And then I get—I can hardly bring myself to say this, but I guess a diary demands some sort of honesty—then I get so maudlin and suddenly afraid for… my talent.
 Well, this really isn’t easy to listen to, I’m totally aware of that, but when you’ve done a scene like that—and that’s why I’m talking about the ecstatic—you get scared that there’s some big big hubris that’ll drop down from the sky like a giant fist and squash you like one of those mosquitoes from the forest.
 I thought, ‘surely I’ll get cancer now, surely I’ll get cancer now’.
 There’s no way out once you get to that point.
 And it may be that we’ve achieved nothing today, but still the feeling is intact.
 I’m thinking, ‘for Chrissake, I’m brilliant, I’m brilliant, I’m brilliant’.
 I’m brilliant, and it’ll be interesting to see this in print when the film comes out and it gets the finger.
 But I still think that for the sake of the cause I have to say it as it is—that on the way home I thought ‘Jesus, this is awesome… Jesus, you can really do this shit, you can really set these things free’.

 I thought of Per Streit, who almost got animated.
 He’s really as uptight as they come, but even he could see that he had to do Dogma too.
-Although he’s the best sound aesthetician in Denmark and teaches at the Film School and all that, even he could still see that it’s fun to have to go out and mix your sound on the spot, to put in the music and take leaves in the wind and lay it over people who are walking around and talking, and decide on the spot whether an image should be silent or not.
+Although he’s the best sound man in Denmark and teaches at the Film School and all that, even he could still see that it’s fun to have to go out and mix your sound on the spot, to put in the music and take leaves in the wind and lay it over people who are walking around and talking, and decide on the spot whether an image should be silent or not.
 To make those decisions out there on location is surely fucking fantastic.
 Who the hell else does that now?
 Nobody!… Yes, this is an atrocious diary entry, but… sorry, but I needed to… I ‘feel’ it has to be said… feel should be read in quotes…

 * * *